dmvavilov/IOA/README.md

 # IOA
-Calculating EXGR_DVA TiVA inicator in R
+Calculating some TiVA inicators in R